Use Terraformer to import existing infrastructure resources into Terraform

 CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code

-As written like this, it seems to be a CLI tool that automatically generates Terraform files from existing infrastructure.
+As described above, it appears to be a CLI tool that automatically generates Terraform files from existing infrastructure.

-How to use it is also described on Github, so let's try it out.
+Instructions for use are also available on Github, so let's try it out.

 install

-For Mac, you can install it using the brew command.
+On Mac, you can install it using the brew command

 $ brew install terraformer $ terraformer version Terraformer v0.8.7